wmira/react-sidenav/README.md

 ### Basic Usage

-At a minimum, SideNav can be used as per the example below:
+At a minimum, SideNav can be used as per the example below.
+You can render any item you want.

 ```javascript